Ricardolpz99/Turn-Green/README.md

 Based on the information in our database; co-emissions-per-capita (3).csv and renewable-share-energy.csv, We generate a DF that joins both files and from there we use the fit function of module sklearn and class linear_model.

 ### What is the model's accuracy?
 The coefficient of determination can be used to measure the variability of the amount of renewable energies in relation to the production of Co2 per capita. the value is between 0 and 1.
 It measures how strongly these variables are related.
+For the exercise of our project, values greater than .80 were obtained depending on the country.

 ### How does this model work?